SaVignesh/Software-Testing-Projects/RestAssured-Java-PetStoreAPI/Readme.md

 #### You can also directly run the code from Github Folder in Jenkins:
 1. Make sure to have Maven integration installed in Jenkins
-2. In build configuration, set Root POM path to be: RestAssured-Java-PetStoreAPI/pom.xml
+2. Since our project is in a sub folder of a Repository, in build configuration set Root POM path to be: RestAssured-Java-PetStoreAPI/pom.xml
 ![image](https://github.com/SaVignesh/Software-Testing-Projects/assets/47379614/5e4023a7-99fd-4956-bf33-24669738ba70)